-Steering bearings and inserts of the steering bearings are free.
+The steering tube, the steering bearings and inserts of the steering bearings are free.

 Steering dampers may be added or replaced with after-market dampers.
 The steering damper may not act as a steering lock limiting device.

 Fork caps on the mechanical forks may only be modified or replaced to allow external adjustment.
 (This does not include the mechanical fork leg that is part of the homologated electronic fork set).

 Dust seals may be modified, changed or removed if the fork remains totally oil-sealed.